 Other authors were writing historical romances in the 1990s that featured Black protagonists.

-Shirley Hailstock wrote historical romances for Arabesque.
-Clara’s Promise, Hailstock’s first historical romance, won the Utah Romance Writers’ bestseller of the West Award.
-Her other novels made the bestseller lists and garnered awards, including the Romantic Times Award for Best Multicultural Romance.
+Shirley Hailstock was a popular historical romance author for Arabesque.
+Her debut novel, Clara’s Promise, won the Bestseller of the West Award from the Utah Romance Writers.
+Her subsequent works became bestsellers and earned several awards, including the Romantic Times Award for Best Multicultural Romance.

-Hailstock holds a Career Achievement Award from Romantic Times Magazine, a Lifetime Achievement Award from the New York City Chapter of RWA, and an Emma Merritt Service Award from RWA.
-Her novel, Legacy, is listed as one of the 100 Greatest Romance Novels of the 20th Century.
+In addition, Hailstock holds a Career Achievement Award from Romantic Times Magazine, a Lifetime Achievement Award from the New York City Chapter of RWA, and an Emma Merritt Service Award from RWA.
+Her novel Legacy is listed as one of the 100 Greatest Romance Novels of the 20th Century.

 Celebrating Black Historical Romance Today